MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/custom-segment.md

 ## <a name="id"></a>Id
 The system-generated identifier of the custom segment.

 **Add:** Optional.
 You must either leave this field empty, or specify a negative identifier.
-A negative identifier set for the custom segment can then be referenced in the *Parent Id* field of dependent record types such as [custom segment item](custom-segment-item.md#parentid).
+A negative identifier set for the custom segment can then be referenced in the *Parent Id* field of dependent record types.
 This is required if you are adding a new custom segment and new custom segment items in the same Bulk file.
 For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
 **Update:** Read-only and Required
 **Delete:** Read-only and Required